Ghana elections: A family business | DW | 04.12.2020

 But Mercy Adu Gyamfi is quick to point out that she, like all other Ghanaians, is legally entitled to a mandate.

-The candiates running in this week's election do not represent a broad spectrum of Ghana's population.
+The candidates running in this week's election do not represent a broad spectrum of Ghana's population.

 As was the case in 2016, it's immediately apparent that the top candidates — both of the NPP and the opposition National Democratic Congress (NDC) — hail from long-established political families.